SensorThings-Dashboard/SensorThings-Dashboard/README.md

 # How to use

 A demo of an integration of this dashboard can be found in the [public](https://github.com/IoT-WebDashboard/IoT-WebDashboard) folder.
-You will still need to install RGraph for this to work!
+The RGraph libraries will still be needed for it to work!

-You need following files:
+You need the following files:
  - [*iotwebdashboard.js*](https://github.com/IoT-WebDashboard/IoT-WebDashboard) | The code for the dashboard
  - [*iotwebdashboard.css*](https://github.com/IoT-WebDashboard/IoT-WebDashboard) | The style files for the dashboard

-The two files can be found in a release version in the [public](https://github.com/IoT-WebDashboard/IoT-WebDashboard) folder.
-They have to be imported into the host website, after importing the dependencies.
+These two files can be found in a release version in the [public](https://github.com/IoT-WebDashboard/IoT-WebDashboard) folder.
+They have to be imported into the host website after importing the dependencies.

 ## Needed Dependencies ##